 The following guidelines have been established to assist faculty and staff who work in laboratories in managing potential hazards and to maintain a basic level of safety.
-Shown below are guidelines that can be used in establishing minimum requirements for those who may use and/or work in labs.
+Detailed below are guidelines that can be used in establishing minimum requirements for those who may use and/or work in labs.

 1. Examine the known hazards associated with the materials being used.
 Never assume all hazards have been identified.
 Carefully read the label before using an unfamiliar chemical.
-When appropriate, review the Material Safety Data Sheet (MSDS) or Safety Data Sheet (SDS) [see Section 5.5 for SDS info] for special handling information.
-Information relating to MSDS's can be found in Appendices C and D. Determine the potential hazards and use appropriate safety precautions before beginning any new operation.
+When appropriate, review the Safety Data Sheet (SDS), formerly the Material Safety Data Sheet (MSDS) (see Section 5.5 for SDS info) for special handling information.
+Information relating to SDS/MSDS's can be found in Appendices C and D. Determine the potential hazards and use appropriate safety precautions before beginning any new operation.

-2. Be familiar with the location of emergency equipment - fire alarms, fire extinguishers, emergency eyewash, and shower stations and know the appropriate emergency response procedures.
+2. Be familiar with the location of emergency equipment - fire alarms, fire extinguishers, emergency eyewash, and shower stations.
+Know the appropriate emergency response procedures and be prepared to perform them, as necessary.